rishizek/CarND-Advanced-Lane-Lines/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-The distortion-correction via the camera calibration is applied to the test images given in "test_images" folder as well as the undistorted image results.
+The distortion-correction via the camera calibration is applied to the test images in "test_images" folder in addition to the undistorted image results.
 Here the code for this step is found in the 5th cell of the Jupyter notebook in `image_generation.ipynb`.
-One of the test images' results is given below:
+One of the test image results is given below:
 ![alt text][image2]
 where we can observe that the right-most car is partially cut due to the image undistortion.
 You can find other results in "output_images" folder.